SUNRUSE/SprigganTS/README.md

 The number of vertical pixels in the "emulated" screen.

+##### NumberOfInitiallyCachedSprites

+The number of sprites to create at startup, while "Caching Sprites..." is shown.
+This should be set high enough that you never need to create any more; no error will be thrown, but creating a sprite is a fairly slow operation on many browsers.

+##### NumberOfInitiallyCachedGroups

+The number of groups to create at startup, while "Caching Groups..." is shown.
+This should be set high enough that you never need to create any more; no error will be thrown, but creating a group is a fairly slow operation on many browsers.

 #### Content

 The build process will generate the file Source/Content.ts.
 This contains an object hierarchy mimicking your directory structure (and often the records inside the content files), with objects containing the associated metadata.